dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 ```

 The 'ohToken' should be a persistent [openHAB API token](https://www.openhab.org/docs/configuration/apitokens.html).
-This token is not required if the OpenHAB 'Api Security' has 'Implicit User Role' enabled and the HABSpeaker 'Secure' setting has been turned off.
+This token is not required if an implicit user role is granted, configurable in the OpenHAB 'Api Security'.

 ### Spotify Support